simvue-io/docs/docs/tutorial_moose/introduction.md

 token = eyJ0eXAi...
 ```

+!!! warning
+    Currently this tutorial will only work on the Dev02 server as it relies on methods implemented in the `support_v2_server` branch.
 ### Install MOOSE
 Next you will need to setup MOOSE on your computer. [^^See the installation instructions here^^](https://mooseframework.inl.gov/getting_started/installation/index.html), using the link corresponding to your operating system.